scottrigby/basekamp-next/content/projects/i-feel-somethings-gonna-happen-and-i-dont-know-what-it.md

   - src: 08_4.jpg
     alt: Gallery installation with colorful paintings depicting surreal landscape scenes hung on walls, with mattresses arranged on the floor.
   - src: 11_0.jpg
-    alt: Visitors seated on metal cube chairs watching video on a monitor, with a silver curtain backdrop and hay bales visible in the gallery space.
+    alt: Visitors seated on metal cube chairs watching video on a monitor, with a silver curtain backdrop in a gallery space.
 dateRange:
   from: 2002-05-11
   to: ""